14 Inches Pepperoni Pizza (1 Slice) and Lemonade (1 Cup (8 Fl Oz))

 Portion Control

-Incorporate a side salad with leafy greens, cucumbers, and a vinaigrette dressing to your meal.
-This can help slow down the absorption of carbohydrates.
+Incorporate a salad with leafy greens, cucumbers, and tomatoes, topped with a vinaigrette dressing, to add fiber and slow down carbohydrate absorption.

 Discover